Cinula/rock-paper-scissors-lizard-spock-game/README.md

 # Deployment

-This website was deployed to the GitHub page as my repository the steps are below.
+* This website was deployed to the GitHub page as my repository the steps are below.
-* In GitHub navigate to the repository
-Click on setting ( last section on navbar)
+* In GitHub navigate to the repository Click on setting ( last section on navbar)
     * Find "Pages" on the drop-down menu
     * left-hand side of the drop-down many find Build and Deployment
     * choose to deploy from a branch below choose the main branches and root folder
     * save
-The live link can be found here [link to game](https://cinula.github.io/rock-paper-scissors-lizard-spock-game/)
+* The dev environment was VS code, in which the code was written.
+The steps to Deploy to Github: Open the GitHub page on my account, click Create a new repository, and type in the repository name.
+    * Opened VS code dev environment, found the terminal on the top navbar, and clicked new terminal.
+    * Take instruction from the GitHub and type in terminal
+        * echo "# new" >> README.md
+        git init
+        git add README.md
+        git commit -m "first commit"
+        git branch -M main
+        git remote add origin https://github.com/Cinula/new.git
+        git push -u origin main

 # Credits